alaffin12/stackedit/Caught by Strahd.md

 >
 > Emerging from the flickering wall of green flames that dances like spectral fire across the gate, a figure steps forward with the grace of a shadow and the poise of a king.
 The flames part for him, curling back like servants bowing before their master, casting eerie light across his pale, statuesque face.
 His black cloak flutters in the chill mountain wind, edges singed with ember-glow, but untouched by the flame itself.
 >
 >His eyes—two smoldering coals of crimson—scan the mountain pass with ancient boredom and predatory interest.
 Every movement he makes is deliberate, fluid, and terrifyingly calm, as though the world itself bends politely to his stride.
 The golden embroidery on his dark vest catches the flame’s glow, glinting like fresh blood on polished steel.
-You know this figure - both from his appearance when you were pulled into this cursed land, and by his reputation here in Barovia - this is Count Stradh von Zarovich, Lord of Barovia.
+You know this figure - both from his appearance when you were pulled into this cursed land, and by his reputation here in Barovia - this is Count Strahd von Zarovich, Lord of Barovia.
 >
 >Behind him, the flames resume their chaotic dance—but he stands still, a figure of cold command framed in ghostly green light, the stormy sky rolling behind him.
 No living thing dares breathe too loud.
 Strahd has arrived.
 >